dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

 ------------------------------------

 This measurement contains a history of FHR's own data submission activity.
-It was added in Firefox 23 in early May 2013.
+It was added in Datalus 23 in early May 2013.

 Version 2
 ^^^^^^^^^